 If you’ve ever seen Olympic cyclists, or driven past a pack of bikers, one thing usually stands out; their tight, spandex apparel.
 This is what we call a “kit”.
 A kit includes a jersey, shorts, socks, shoes and a cap.
-Our kits are custom made for individual by Nine-O in Hamilton.
+Our kits are custom made for individual by Pearl Izumi.
 As you probably know, the kit’s main purpose is to provide aero-dynamic comfort, during long rides and races.
 Bibs are those lycra shorts that kind of act like overalls.
 Bibs reduce chaffing because they don’t have an elastic waistline and they have a padded Chamois inserted for comfort in those sensitive area!
-Here at NCCH, although you are not required to wear or purchase a kit, to ride with us in our Group Sessions, we do recommend it for comfort, and so that you feel part of the Team!
-If you’d like to join our racing teams, or become a member in any one of our programs, you are more than welcome to purchase one of our orange, custom-sized kits for yourself!
+Here at NCCH, you are only required to purchase a blue jersey once you join our Hub Program.
+Whether you’re racing or not, you are apart of the team!

 From Recreation to Competition